jaikrishnap/Machine-learning-for-prediction-of-BCFAs/README.md

 ### Output format
 The script will always output a CSV file that contains the unchanged columns from the input file plus the model's predictions and some derived values.
 Note that the columns in the output file will be the same and in the same order regardless of the input.
-Please check `samples/output.csv` for the exact specification and our corresponding publication [^1] for information about the features.
+Please check `samples/output.csv` for the exact specification and our corresponding research paper for information about the features.

 ### Options
 * `-o`, `--out-file`: This options specifies the file into which the output is written.
 Specifying `-` will cause the script to write the results to STDOUT.